 Sit in an upright position either in the bed or in a chair and try to ensure your neck and shoulders are as relaxed as possible.
-Take a long slow deep breath in, you should aim to fill up the base of your lungs so that the bottom of your rib cage moves out to the side as your breath in.
-Then breathe out.
-Repeat this four or five times every hour or as prescribed by your physiotherapist.
+Take a long slow deep breath in - you should aim to fill up the base of your lungs so that the bottom of your rib cage moves out to the side as your breath in.
+Then breath out.
+Repeat these 4 or 5 times every hour or as prescribed by your physiotherapist.